YeeHo/Glutton/README.md

                                # statistical distributions

-        NOTE: if there are insufficient data to generate distributions, the choice can be [1]. use the low-resolution database - LEVEL3;
+        NOTE: if the available data are insufficient to generate distributions, you can either:
+        [1]. use the low-resolution database - LEVEL3;
         [2]. increase the selected width of the chemical shift distribution.

         Step5. use the following command to run script:

-                python Glutton_R1.0.py
+                python Glutton.py

 Part 3 of 4.
-Python libraries needed to run Glutton script
+Python libraries needed to run this script

-        The Glutton script has been tested using Anaconda python distribution version 3.6.
+        The Glutton script has been tested using the Anaconda python distribution version 3.6.
-        The Anaconda python package can be downloaded for free at: https://www.anaconda.com/download
+        The Anaconda python package can be downloaded for free from: https://www.anaconda.com/download

-        The compatibilty of Glutton script with Python 2.7 has NOT been evaluted.
-If you are using the default python in linux, you are most likely using python 2.7.
-You will have to manually sepcify the python interpretor as:
+        The compatibility of the Glutton script with Python version 2.7 has NOT been evaluated.
+If you are using the default python in linux, you are most likely using python version 2.7.
+You will have to manually sepcify the python interpreter as:

                 /usr/bin/python3.5 Glutton_R1.0.py

-        If you use the default python in Linux and don't have pip command, you will need to install pip as the following:
+        If you use the default python in Linux and don't have the pip command, you will need to install pip as follows:

                 sudo apt install python3-pip (Ubuntu)

                 sudo yum install python3-pip (centos/redhat) - not tested

-        Python libraries needed to run Glutton script:
+        The python libraries needed to run Glutton script are:

         [1].
 Install Biopython